drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### SYNGEN

-SYNGEN (SYNthesis GENeration) is a program introduced in the late 1970s by J.B.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/syngen-3cb2a8f8'><i class='fa fa-play' aria-hidden='true'></i></button>SYNGEN (SYNthesis GENeration) is a program introduced in the late 1970s by J.B.
 Hendrickson at Brandeis where he developed a novel approach for the generalization of organic functionality and reactions based on a symbolic representation of bond formation and cleavage.
 The program tries to find all the most efficient routes - the 'ideal synthesis' being the shortest and most atom-economical.
 SYNGEN is accompanied by another program enabling the interactive analysis of synthetic routes.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/syngen.png){: loading=lazy }